 We align with historic, orthodox Christianity in our assent to the Apostles’ and Nicene Creeds, and we use a couple of more specific statements to describe some of our other beliefs.
-You will find our Church Covenant below, in addition to a working draft of our Statement of Faith, which we hope to reaffirm in January 2019.
+You will find our Statement of Faith and our Church Covenant below.
 We hope this gives you a broad sense of where we lean in our beliefs.
 If you have questions about any of this, please get in touch!

 Statement of Faith